Honor killings by region: Egypt

 Honor killings in Egypt can occur due to reasons such as a woman meeting an unrelated man, even if this is only an allegation; or adultery (real or suspected).
 The exact number of honor killings is not known, but a report in 1995 estimated about 52 honor killings that year.
 In 2013, a woman and her two daughters were murdered by 10 male relatives, who strangled and beat them, and then threw their bodies in the Nile.
-Honor killings are illegal in Egypt and five of the ten men were arrested.
+Five of the ten men were arrested as a result.

 Iran

 In Iran, there have been a number of recorded cases of honor killings that made international headlines.

+In May 2021, a London-based filmmaker, 46-year-old Babak Khorramdin was stabbed to death by his 74 year old mother, Iran Khorramdin and 81 year old father, Akbar Khorramdin in the middle of an argument after they found out that their son is still single at this age and that he doesn't want to be married.
+After the murder, Khorramdin's body was mutilated, chopped into pieces and were put in three separate bags.
+Furthermore, the same couple had also killed Babak's sister and brother-in-law prior to his death.
+The parents accused their son of harassment and for making an attempt to ruin their reputation.
+Furthermore, they stated that they "were proud" and "showed no remorse".